akornatskyy/wheezy.template/doc/examples.rst

 Real World
 ----------

-There is real world example available in `wheezy.web`_ package.
-It can be found in `demo.template`_ application.
-The application has few screens: home, sign up, sign in, etc. The content implementation is available for jinja2, mako, tenjin, wheezy.template and wheezy.template (with preprocessor).
+There is real world example available in the `wheezy.web`_ package.
+It can be found in the `demo.template`_ application.
+The application has a few screens: home, sign up, sign in, etc. The content implementation is available for jinja2, mako, tenjin, wheezy.template and for wheezy.template with preprocessor.

 The throughtput was captured using apache benchmark (concurrecy level 500, number of request 100K)::